 Lauchhammer Bio-Towers

-Tip: An audio guide about the Lauchhammer bio-towers can be listened to both on site and from home.
-It can be accessed via smartphone using the free Hearonymus app.
+Tip: You can listen to an audio guide about the Lauchhammer bio-towers both on site and from home.
+It can be accessed on a smartphone with the free Hearonymus app.
 In six chapters, a contemporary witness explains how the coking plant was built and how it functioned.

-Tip: An audio guide about the Lauchhammer bio-towers can be listened to both on site and from home.
-It can be accessed via smartphone using the free Hearonymus app.
+Tip: You can listen to an audio guide about the Lauchhammer bio-towers both on site and from home.
+It can be accessed on a smartphone with the free Hearonymus app.
 In six chapters, a contemporary witness explains how the coking plant was built and how it functioned.

 Opening times